Who we are

 Her background is in policy and economics, including experience working in a number of non-profit organisations and in social policy consulting and program evaluation.

-Amy Marks is a human located in Melbourne that has living experience of physical disability and uses she/her pronouns.
+Amy Marks (she/her) is a human located in Melbourne that has living experience of physical disability.

 While Amy also does work in the media, she’s been fortunate enough to volunteer and work in various positions within the disability and youth sectors including at YLab and Student Life and Leadership at Victoria University.
 More recently, Amy worked at the Youth Disability Advocacy Service (YDAS) where she assisted in developing the ‘Emerging Young Leaders’ Program.